Takeshi's Castle: Lithuania

 The show was aired by the name Takeši pilis, featuring Fumito Tomoi (a Japanese person living in Lithuania at the time), who dubbed the show in a comic way with his broken Lithuanian.
 The show was very popular.

 Malaysia

 The Japanese version was aired over NTV7 in early 2000s, although edited to be shortened to half an hour.
 The broadcast was added with Malay overdub commentary (the original Japanese audio track is still audible in background).
 Sometimes in earlier versions, the parts that were not overdubbed are subtitled in Malay.
 The show was known as Istana Takeshi in Malaysia.

-As of June 2010, the show is airing again using the American version with Malay subtitles on TV9 but still called Istana Takeshi instead of MXC.
+As of June 2010, the show is airing again using the American version with Malay subtitles on TV9 but still called Istana Takeshi instead of MXC, but as 2024 TV3 airing American version with Malay subtitles on 5.30pm Malaysia time.

+On 7 March 2026, this show will airing for this programme with Malay subtitles on Astro Ria but still called Istana Takeshi instead of MXC or Most Extreme Elimination Challenge for double episodes back to back on Saturday at 6:00 pm - 7:00 pm.

 Mexico

 The Japanese version on Azteca 13 of TV Azteca in 1993 and Azteca 7 of TV Azteca was aired in Mexico, which, like the Spanish, has its own stories and invented by giving voices teams.

 Due to the success of the American edits of Banzuke and Ninja Warrior/Sasuke on Azteca 7, on 4 May 2015, the program was broadcast by Canal 5 of Televisa, under the name Castillo Takeshi and narrated by two presenters from Televisa using the British edit as basis for their own edit.
 Possibly due to the upscaling from PAL to HD, it had a poor quality image, making it look even older than it was.
 It took the time slot where ABC's Wipeout had been broadcast since 2014.
 After just three weeks, the show was replaced by ABC's Wipeout, which has had a longer more successful run on Mexican TV.